badlydrawnrob/elm-playground/how-to-elm/notes-to-compile/00-The-Van-Man.md

 > TL;DR: Both methods are possible, but using a record type is simpler.
 > If I'm regularly accessing every field, is a custom type the best choice?

+1. Only use custom types when needed!!!
+    - Are we creating a READ-ONLY type (that gets from the server?)
+    - Or are we allowing that type to be created anywhere in our app?
+    - This will have a big bearing on how our program/types are generated

 We started with a `Review` custom type, which is very handy if you're wanting to put boundaries on how your type is created and consumed (for example, only allow it to be generated from a server call).
 However.
 It turns out we need to